jacobtuc/StarTrek/GameDesignDoc.md

 ####Landcape
 ![alt text](Images/Landscape.png "Landscape")

+## Interface
+The first screen will ask for the user's name and include a next button.
+The next button will take the user to another screen where they can select which car (see Possible Cars) they want to use.
+When the click on the car, gameplay will begin as described below.

+The menu bar will include a number of options including pause, stop, and new game buttons.
+These will be contained in drop-down menues in the menu bar.

+During gameplay, the user's score will be displayed next to his or her name above the landscape in the window.

 ##The Cars/Basic Gameplay
 ###Introduction
 There will be two cars.
 One car will be controlled by the user and the other will be controlled by the computer.
 The user will be able to select his or her style of car from the options displayed below.
 The computer's car will be selected randomly from the cars not selected by the user.